Supporters and Opponents of Proposed School Bond State Their Cases

 In their letter, the Addiegos also object that the ballot language does not state which schools the bond funds are meant to cover.
 They raise concerns about “the need to redistrict some neighborhood schools, forcing over 200 children to leave their current schools.”
 They question the cost of reopening the Red Cedar School, writing that the Board is adding $400,000 to the annual operating budget for that purpose.
 They say that the District may have to “remove 7 teachers, increase class size and removing grade level sections, increasing School of Choice students by 52.”

 The District administration has indicated it intends to use Red Cedar as a “transition school” to house students as their schools are rebuilt, because a lack of ground space at school properties means all schools but Donley need to be demolished before construction.
 Following the reconstruction of five schools (Donley, Glencairn, Whitehills, Marble, and Pinecrest), the Board has said it expects Red Cedar to become an early childhood center/pre-school.
-The District has indicated that no redistricting or other changes in the operations of the currently open five elementary schools would take place until 2021 at the earliest and then only after discussions with the community and action by the Board.

 On the pro side, former School Board Trustee Kath Edsall recently penned an essay for website Public Response which outlines the reasons she believes the District needs to pass the bond and maintain the levels of Schools of Choice students.
 Without opening the doors to students from outside the District, Edsall writes, the residential population would only be enough to support three of the current five elementary schools.